SChandel-cmd/SChandel-cmd/README.md

 ###

-<p align="left">My name is Sarthak Chandel and I'm a software (mostly backend and AI focused) engineer, which is just a fancy way of saying I talk to AI all day.</p>
+<p align="left">My name is Sarthak Chandel and I'm a software (mostly backend and AI focused) engineer, <br> which is just a fancy way of saying I talk to AI all day.</p>

 ###